 Looking for more key themes for 2022?
 Download our free report.

 We keep hearing the same stories of how COVID-19 is impacting our lives on a day-to-day basis.
-However, the pandemic has resulted in a few exciting developments for the healthcare industry which you would do well to familiarize yourself with.
+However, the pandemic has resulted in a few exciting developments for the healthcare industry, which you would do well to familiarize yourself with.

 COVID-19 Is Still Here

-Moderna’s (NASDAQ: MRNA) stock opened at $370.33 (£277.58) per share before settling down to $359.42 by 15:00 UTC, representing a 9% gain on the day.
+Moderna's (NASDAQ: MRNA) stock opened at $370.33 (£277.58) per share before settling at $359.42 by 15:00 UTC, representing a 9% gain on the day.

 Similarly, BioNTech (NASDAQ: BNTX) saw its stock open at $369.50 before settling at $360.79, a 3.5% gain from its previous close.